Subject Leader: Mrs E Symeou

 Our Computer Science curriculum is both fun and stretching, covering aspects of Computer Science, digital literacy and creativity.
 The areas of study offer students broad experiences within the subject area.
 Over the course of Key Stage 3, students will have experienced and studied many different areas of Computer Science to give them a taste of what the subject entails.
 For example Programming in Scratch, and Python.
 While also understanding Algorithms and binary logic

 Students study Computer Science for 1 hour a week in Years 7, 8 and 9.

 Key Stage 4

 Students can select to study OCR GCSE Computer Science in Key Stage 4.
 This qualification builds on the foundation of knowledge acquired at Key Stage 3 and is intensely practical in nature.
-This qualification is assessed through two theory based examinations and one controlled assessment.
+This qualification is assessed through two theory based examinations.

-Students develop programming skills throughout the course in preparation to complete a controlled assessment during Year 11.
-This is a substantial project of 20 hours in duration.
+Students develop programming skills throughout the course in preparation for their exams.
 Topics are chosen from a range set by the examination board, but in recent years students have designed and developed programs such as complex calculators, hangman games, arithmetic quizzes and technical trouble-shooters.

 As part of the theory based examination, students study many key topic areas; Systems Architecture, Networking and Protocols, Systems Security, Systems Software, Computational Thinking, Programming Techniques, Computational Logic, Data Representation and Ethical, Legal, Cultural and Environmental Concerns.